What are the symptoms of vascular dementia?

 Vascular dementia is a progressive condition, so it’s likely you’ll need further support at some point.
 This could include:

-- Private care and support services – such as paid carers or ‘meals on wheels’.
+Private care and support services – such as paid care workers or ‘meals on wheels’.

 When you're diagnosed, it’s important for you and your family to discuss any help you might need, both now and in the future, taking into account your preferences.
 This will help you to make plans together so that you can continue to live an active life, for as long as possible.